Bartosz-Slowik/openmct-demo/README.md

-# Open MCT Live Demo

-__NOTE__: This demo is available online at https://openmct-demo.herokuapp.com.
-This guide is intended for those wishing to setup and run the Open MCT demo locally.

 ## Dependencies
 The Open MCT demo depends on [node.js](https://nodejs.org/en/).
 Life is also easier with [git](https://git-scm.com/downloads), but it's not a requirement for installing and running the demo.